ipfs/in-web-browsers/ADDRESSING.md

 # IPFS Addressing in Web Browsers

-> ### Status of This Memo
->
+> [!NOTE]
-> This living document specifies current set of conventions for the IPFS community,
-> and requests discussion and suggestions for improvements via PR.
+> **Status of This Memo:** superseded by [ipfs/specs#544](https://github.com/ipfs/specs/pull/544), which turns the conventions below into `ipfs://` and `ipns://` specifications.
+Once it lands, those documents take precedence and this memo stays for historical reference only.

 ## Table of Contents